Most Enterpise Transformations Stall Before They Fail

 -

-Steering conversations revolve around status, not decisions
+Steering conversations focus on status, not decisions

 Who this is for — and who it is not

-This checklist is for:
+This assessment is for:

 -